 Scoliosis can cause the spine to curve in a C- or S-shape.
 Pediatricians often screen for the condition among children at an annual well check.
 Most of the time, cases of mild and resolve on their own.
-However, if your child needs management and treatment, you can take advantage of the experience and expertise at TriHealth Orthopedics & Sports Institute.
-Our team is the only in the state to offer Mazor X as part of our surgical treatment of scoliosis when needed.
-This procedure improves precision, delivers better outcomes and reduces recovery time.
+However, if your child needs management and treatment, you can take advantage of the experience and expertise at TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine.

 Scoliosis is when the spine curves to one side instead of growing straight.
 It usually happens just before puberty or a growth spurt.
 Most cases of scoliosis are mild, but some may get more severe as a child grows.
 In very severe cases, the condition can be disabling.